Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 The guns/missile (pinky switch) is a four position switch (<num>7</num>) which performs the weapon select function for guns(aft), radar(fwd) and heat missiles(center) and performs station select functions(up) for the heat missile.
-The UP position is a springloaded position.
+The UP position is a spring-loaded position.